MaidDragonTohru/The-Scribe/README.md

 Commands users with a Poetic License can use
 --------------------------------------------

-*mail 'user,' 'message'*: This command sends a "mail" to another user on PS.
+*mail <user>, <message>*: This command sends a "mail" to another user on PS.
 They will see the message once they join the room or use the *readmail* command.

 *checkmail, readmail, readmessages*: This command, as stated above, is used to view all the unread messages you have in your Inbox.
 The messages are deleted afterwards, so don't lose them.

 Commands any user can use~!
 ---------------------------

-*seen 'user'*: The bot returns the last time that user was seen online by the bot.
+*seen <user>*: The bot returns the last time that user was seen online by the bot.

 *poll*: Lists the poll that was set in the *setpoll*. . .
 Let's not start that again.